hazelcast/hazelcast-reference-manual/src/QueryCriteriaAPI.md

 ***RELATED INFORMATION***

-*Please see the
+*Please see the <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/query/Predicates.java" target="_blank">
-[Predicates class](https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/query/Predicates.java) for all predicates provided.*
+Predicates class</a> for all predicates provided.*

 #### Joining Predicates with AND, OR, NOT